summitt/Nope-Proxy/README.md

 ![](NonHTTPProxy/screenshots/PreFormat.PNG)

 Now we use the pre and post interceptor functions to make it easier to modify in transit.
+Notice the python console on the Right will display in 'print' statements as well as errors in your python code when it runs. *Note that if the functions fail the NoPE proxy will send the original paylaods and ignore any changes to the stream you made.*

 ![](NonHTTPProxy/screenshots/PythonConsole.PNG)

 Below is an example of the now Human Readable and Editable Protobufs.